Violinist Karen Gomyo on The Paramount Importance of Stretching

-The Violin Channel recently caught up with Japanese-Canadian violin virtuoso Karen Gomyo.
+The Violin Channel recently caught up with Japanese-Canadian violin virtuoso Karen Gomyo to get her thoughts on the subject.

 One of the biggest challenges in today’s fast paced, busy ways, is finding the time to give ourselves this kind of care.
 But think of this as an investment towards your overall physical health, mental state, and violin playing (!) - there is always a way to make the time!